YuxinxinChen/YuxinxinChen.github.io/_posts/2023-data-struct-1.md

 ### std::map VS. std::unordered_map

-Different libraries may have different implementations.
-Let's only focus on stdlibc++ source here (also apply to the following discussion)
+Different libraries may employ diverse strategies in their implementations.
+In this discussion, we will narrow our focus to the source of stdlibc++.

-std::map uses Red-black tree (a special case of binary tree with one more bit representing red or black.
-The extra bit is used to rearrange the tree into more balanced tree.) as the underlying implementation.
-The use of binary tree makes sense, since std::set can be traversed in order, which would not be efficient if a hash map were used.
+The std::map, as part of its underlying implementation, utilizes a Red-black tree.
+This is a specific type of binary tree characterized by an additional bit signifying 'red' or 'black.'
+The purpose of this extra bit is to rearrange the tree to achieve better balance.
+Employing a binary tree is a logical choice considering a std::map can be traversed in order - an operation that would be less efficient if performed with a hash map.

-std::unordered_map uses hash table (hash table + linked lisk for each bucket) as the underlying implementation.
-The use of hash table makes sense, since std::unordered_map cannot be traversed in order, so the standard library chose hash map instead of Red-black tree, since hash map has a better amortized insert time complexity.
+On the other hand, std::unordered_map employs a hash table (which includes a linked list for each bucket) in its underlying implementation.
+The rationale for using a hash table is that a std::unordered_map does not offer the capability to traverse in order.
+Therefore, the standard library opts for a hash map instead of a Red-black tree, as the former provides superior amortized time complexity for insert operations.

-If the inserted data is required to be sorted or not leads to decision using map or unordered_map.
+The decision to use either map or unordered_map is largely determined by whether the data being inserted needs to be sorted.

 ```
                       map            unordered_map